Caffeinated Bagels Are Here & We Don't Know How To Feel

 If you drink coffee all day long, and sometimes well into the night, maybe it's time to think about a life change.
 Oh no, don't worry, we're not suggesting you should try giving up the good stuff.
 We're saying, why not double down by eating all the coffee-infused foods you can get your hands on as well?
 It actually wouldn't be much of a challenge.
-These days, there are a lot of coffee flavored foods that come with their own kicks of caffeine.
-Obviously, there's coffee ice cream, chocolate-covered espresso beans, and recently we even learned of Trader Joe's Coffee Syrup.
-The newest edition to the growing coffee food lineup comes from Einstein Bros.
+These days, there are a lot of coffee flavoured foods that come with their own kicks of caffeine.
+Obviously, there's coffee ice cream, chocolate-covered espresso beans, and recently we even learned of Trader Joe's Coffee Syrup in the US.
+The newest edition to the growing coffee food lineup comes from US bagel and coffee chain Einstein Bros.

 Advertisement

-Today, the chain introduced three bagels, and the star of the new Boost Bagels lineup is the Espresso Buzz Bagel.
-The menu item doesn't just bare the espresso name, it actually contains 32 milligrams of caffeine.
-For comparison, the USDA reports that a regular 8 fluid ounce cup of coffee has about 95 milligrams of caffeine, so the bagel might not be a complete replacement for your morning java — maybe if you drench it in coffee syrup?
+The chain just introduced three bagels, and the star of the new Boost Bagels lineup is the Espresso Buzz Bagel.
+The menu item doesn't just bear the espresso name, it actually contains 32 milligrams of caffeine.
+For comparison, the United States Department of Agriculture reports that a regular 8 fluid ounce cup of coffee has about 95 milligrams of caffeine, so the bagel might not be a complete replacement for your morning java — maybe if you drench it in coffee syrup?

 Advertisement